UAL Art and Design Foundation Diploma

 Part one: Diagnostic Investigation into Creative Practice

-- Learning Skills and Context: The importance of drawing in the creative process and introduction to specialist areas of art and design
+- Learning Skills and Context: The importance of drawing in the creative process and introduction to specialist areas of art and design: Painting and Printmaking; Textiles; Sculpture and Visual Communications.

 Part two: Developing Specialist Practice

-- Development and Progression: Students specialise in two of the areas whilst preparing for UCAS applications
+- Development and Progression: Students specialise in two of the areas whilst preparing applications for Degree (UCAS) and HND level study.

 - Proposal and Realisation

-- Final Major Project in one of the four chosen art and design specialisms
+- Personal Project in one of the four chosen art and design specialisms

 - London Study trip – this trip is not mandatory but is highly encouraged and valuable to your learning

-- You will develop the essential critical and evaluative skills required for a successful Degree and HND study by attending a CCS session each week.
+- Foundation students develop the essential critical and evaluative skills required for successful Degree and HND study.

 How the course is assessed